How to keep you and yours safe from the perils of the modern world

 In 2016, Chris Ryan's family was targeted by a terrorist cell.
 He didn't know who they were, or where they might strike.
 All he knew was that he wanted to keep his family safe.

 And since that's all any of us want, he decided to write this book.

-In SAFE, Chris Ryan has compiled all the personal security expertise he acquired during his time serving with the Regiment.
+In SAFE, Chris Ryan has compiled all the personal security expertise he acquired during his time serving with the Regiment - he was awarded the military medal for his quick-thinking and survival instincts.
 He reveals the skills that kept him safe working undercover in Northern Ireland, on the dangerous streets of central Africa and in the war zones of the Middle East.
-He explains how civilians can employ these techniques to keep themselves safe on the streets and in their vehicles.
-Safe in a fight or in the midst of a terror incident.
-Safe on aircraft or in hostage situations.
-Safe from cyber attacks, riots, sexual predators and more.
+He explains how civilians can employ these techniques to keep themselves:

 In a world of ever-present, ever-changing threats, this is a book that will empower you to take personal responsibility for your own security.

 Ryan chooses fiercely up-to-the-minute plots, and laces them with an exceptional eye for detail and insider knowledge ...
 Fearsome and fast-moving. - Daily Mail